accurascan/Qatar-IOS-SDK/README.md

 * Set Photo Copy to allow photocopy document or not
 ```
-// Set min and max percentage for glare
+// Set allow photocopy document or not
 accuraCameraWrapper?.setCheckPhotoCopy(bool /*isCheckPhotoCopy*/false);
 ```